-Carl Sandburg Home National Historic Site’s museum collection consists of over 320,000 museum objects and over 800 linear feet of archival material.
+The museum collection at Carl Sandburg Home NHS contains over 250,000 museum objects and over 800 linear feet of archival material.
 The documents, books, artwork, personal artifacts, and other objects are an assemblage collected during a lifetime spanning 89 years and are a unique reflection of twentieth-century history and life ways.

 The museum collection includes archival and object collections relating to Carl Sandburg in addition to archival, specimen, and object collections relating to park management, preservation of historic structures and cultural landscapes, and inventorying and monitoring programs.
 The Park’s museum collection is available to researchers by appointment with the curator.
 Please contact the park at to schedule an appointment.

 Browse the collection on the NPS Web Museum Catalog.
 (Please note that this link brings you to the web museum listing page of parks that have online collections.
 On this page, search for Carl Sandburg Home NHS to get to the museum page for this park.)